BIOTIA-ID FAQs

 How long does it take to receive BIOTIA-ID Urine NGS Assay results?

-The clinical report for the BIOTIA-ID Urine NGS assay is available 48 hours after sample receipt.
+The clinical report for the BIOTIA-ID Urine NGS assay is available 36-72 hours after sample receipt.

-What is included in the final report?
+What is included in the clinical report?

 What does it mean a pathogen was detected?